Publishing

 Matthew J. Misetich

-Currently a Senior Executive and Partner at Pipeline Media Group, Matthew J. Misetich oversees all divisions, including Script, Book, and Film, as well as the management of Pipeline Artists and the implementation of future Pipeline entities.
-He began his tenure with Pipeline in 2006, working as a reader until early 2008 when he took over as manager. […]
+Executive Director and Partner at Pipeline Media Group, Matthew J. Misetich oversees all divisions, including Script, Book, and Film, as well as the management of Pipeline Artists and the implementation of future Pipeline entities.
+He began his tenure with Pipeline in 2006, working as a reader until early 2008 when he took over as manager.
+In that […]

 Roni Brown